Motorcycle Policies & Procedures

 Please read these policies carefully, if you have any questions regarding them please call 801‐957‐5200.

 Cancellations: Must be made by 4:00 PM on the last business day prior to the day the class starts by calling 801‐957‐5200.

 Completion Cards: DO NOT lose the completion card, replacement cards will not be reissued.
 All graduates who ride the college motorcycle receive a 649cc and under completion card automatically on completion of the Basic Riding Course (BRC).
 This completion card will allow you to skip the Drivers Licensing Division motorcycle riding test and earn your endorsement of 649cc or lower.
 The Utah DLD only recognizes the completion card for 6 months after issued date.

 For 650cc or larger riders to earn this completion card, you will take the BRC and come back within 3 months to complete the Tiered Licensing 2nd test on your own 650cc+motorcycle.
+If it has been longer than 3 months, please call (801-957-5200 option 1 to discuss a possible exception to this policy.
 Please bring your proof of insurance, registration, and drivers license.
 If you cannot furnish your own bike for testing, we do have a 650cc bike to rent for the test, only after you have successfully completed the class on the smaller furnished bikes.

 Refunds: There will be no refund after the class starts.